 By treating the columns independently, it's easy to violate constraints in a way that isn't possible when all changes happen on the same node.
 Consider, for example, a table like this:

 The column storing timestamp mapping is managed automatically.
-Don't specify or override the value in your queries, as it can result in unpredictable effects.
-(We do ignore the value where possible anyway.)
+Don't specify or override the value in your queries, as the results can be unpredictable.
+(The value is ignored where possible.)

 The timestamp mapping is maintained by triggers, but the order in which triggers execute matters.
 So if you have custom triggers that modify tuples and are executed after the

 When using regular timestamps to order changes or commits, the conflicting changes might have exactly the same timestamp because two or more nodes happened to generate the same timestamp.
 This risk isn't unique to column-level conflict resolution, as it can happen even for regular row-level conflict resolution.
 The node id is the tie breaker in this situation.
 The higher node id wins.
 This approach ensures that the same changes are applied on all nodes.

 A clock skew can occur between different nodes.
 It can induce somewhat unexpected behavior, discarding seemingly newer changes because the timestamps are inverted.
 However, you can manage clock skew between nodes using the parameters